mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 Step 3 of 3 <TriggerBackgroundJob>: Completed
 The execution of workflow has successfully completed.
 ```
+For the sake of brevity, the custom steps implementation just simulates real workloads, and no real mail is sent or background job is triggered.

 ## The user-defined workflows
 This framework can process any workflow provided just via a JSON definition.
 Such a workflow definition can be also created by the user, as there is no additional code change or compilation needed.
 It is also possible to develop UI, which can be used for creating workflow definitions instead of creating JSON files manually.
 But the workflow definition can contain only supported step types which implementation is part of the framework [extensions](#Framework extensions).